What to Expect When You’re Expecting an Overnight Tan

 Fake tan sinks into dry skin, leaving your skin splotchy.
 Use a gentle exfoliant to slough away dead skin cells and ensure an even tan development.

 According to board-certified dermatologist Shari Marchbein, dihydroxyacetone (DHA), the ingredient in tanning products that has a chemical reaction with amino acids in the outermost top layer of your skin to temporarily darken the skin, does not penetrate deep into the skin.

 "Exfoliating before the application is extremely important to ensure even application," she explains, but she warns against using an exfoliator that leaves behind residue, as it "could interfere with the binding of DHA to the stratum corneum."

-Truly Blueberry Kush CBD Body Scrub checks all those boxes.
+Truly Blueberry Kush Hemp Body Scrub checks all those boxes.
 It's also extremely hydrating, soothing, and clarifying.
 Plus, it's suitable for all skin types.

 Start with Clean, Dry, Product-Free Skin

 For a natural-looking, streak-free tan, wash off any oils, serums, or moisturizers sitting on your skin.
 Self tanning products must be applied to clean, dry, product-free skin.
 If there's oil or skincare product residue on your skin when you apply tanning cream, the end result will be streaky, blotchy, and far from the look you were going for.